 Strategic vs. Tactical Innovation – Learn how to get the Balance Right

-Topic focus: How to balance your innovation portfolio – how do you direct or guide the activity of your people to ensure you receive the right “mix” of strategic vs. tactical ideas and what is the feedback loop to the C-suite?
+Learn how to balance your innovation portfolio, how to direct or guide the activity of your people to ensure you receive the right “mix” of strategic vs. tactical ideas and what is the feedback loop to the C-suite.
+Managing high-impact innovation depends on many moving parts:

 About the Moderator and Experts